Zhymyky

-The Zhymyky (Жымықы; Жимыкы) is a river in the Ulytau District, Karaganda Region, Kazakhstan.
+The Zhymyky (Жымықы; Жимыкы) is a river in the Ulytau District, Ulytau Region, Kazakhstan.
 It has a length of 105 km and a drainage basin of 1460 km2.

 The river flows across the road that runs roughly from east to west between Koskol and Karsakpay.

 Course

-The Zhymyky has its origin in the southwestern slopes of the Ulutau Range, to the west of the Lakbay wintering settlement.
+The Zhymyky has its origin in the southwestern slopes of the Ulytau Range, to the west of the Lakbay wintering settlement.
 It heads roughly westwards and northwestwards within a deep, steep channel.
 In its final stretch the river bends and flows roughly southwestwards, bending southwards near the end and flowing into the northeastern shores of the Shubarteniz lake.

 The Zhymyky is fed by winter snows and during the yearly spring floods its water is fresh.
 The waters of the river are used for watering livestock.